martinholub/jekyll_site/_posts/2024-06-19-LaunchNL_Panel2.markdown

 * While there is less capital than in the US, it gets you further.
 This keeps the environment attractive for VCs who gain the opportunity to earn higher multiple.
 * Mindset shifts to empower Dutch and European bio-entrepreneurs:
   * 1) Failing = Learning, 2) Give-back mentality, 3) Don’t be afraid to ask!

+### Additional Remarks

+* The Netherlands has excellent clinical trial infrastructure.
+* Dutch and European biotechs tend to be patient-centric, including patients from the early on.

 ## Discussion Transcript